avrilcoghlan/LittleBookofRBioinformatics/src/chapter7.rst

 The reverse strand sequence easily can be inferred from the forward strand sequence, as it is always the reverse complement sequence of the forward strand sequence.
-We can use the comp() function from the SeqinR library to calculate the complement of a sequence, and the rev() function to reverse that sequence in order to give us the reverse complement sequence.
+We can use the comp() function from the SeqinR package to calculate the complement of a sequence, and the rev() function to reverse that sequence in order to give us the reverse complement sequence.